 Soapstone countertops are a good pick for an outdoor kitchen design.
 Soapstone is highly resistant to heat and staining and will perform well.
 It can be scratched rather easily; however, scratches are easily repaired too.

 One knock on soapstone is that when left unsealed or not oiled (neither of which are necessary for protection or maintenance) fingerprints, liquids and oils will darken the stone.

 They will eventually wash off, but the spots and splotches can be annoying.

 You can apply oil to give soapstone that dark shine, but you have to apply it regularly to maintain that look.
 Soapstone is durable though and low maintenance except from a cosmetic standpoint.

 Slate can be considered, but no two slates are alike and the performance characteristics can vary widely.
 Some can be very durable and dense resisting staining and hard use, while others will stain, scratch, crack and cleave.
 So unless you can get some guarantees about the quality of the slate you intend to install, other choices are better.

 Marble can work well too, if you get it honed and don't worry about etching and staining too much.
 Marble is extremely durable and will age beautifully outdoors... especially for those that like the rustic look.
 Here again, normal clean-up is essentially all that is required for years of use.

-Corian is not good outside.
+Corian countertops are not good outside.
 The color will fade and it's prone to stains, burns and scratches.

-Quartz is no good either for an outdoor kitchen.
+Quartz countertops are no good either for an outdoor kitchen.
 The topcoat resin/color will turn yellow in the sun and elements.

 There you have it.
 For the best outdoor kitchen countertops....
 I say go with granite!